sir-zech/Bookadoctor-using-mern/README.md

 The app should now be running at `http://localhost:3000` (frontend) and `Server in running on port 5000` (backend).

 ## Usage

-1. **Register/Login:** New users can sign up and create an account, while returning users can log in.
+1. **Register/Login:** New users can sign up to create an account, while returning users can log in seamlessly.

-2. **Searcg Doctors:** Browse the list of doctors and filter based on specialization, location, etc.
+2. **Search Doctors:** Browse the list of doctors by specialization, location, and other criteria for personalized results.

-3. **Book Appointments:** Select an available time slot and confirm your appointment.
+3. **Book Appointments:** Select a preferred time slot, confirm the appointment, and receive notifications.

-4. **Manage Profile:** Doctors can update their availability, and users can view or manage their booking history.
+4. **Manage Profile:** Doctors can update their profiles, adjust availability, and apply to be listed on the platform.
+Users can view and manage their booking history and profile details.

+5. **Admin Oversight:** Administrators can monitor the system, approve doctor applications, and make necessary adjustments to ensure smooth operation.

 ## Team